lamarquise/Cub3D/README.md

 print nlist

+Complies on Linux with make
+Complies on mac with make mac

+#####In bonus version:
+Can have as many sprite textures as you want, adding them as:
+S texture/path
+Each new one adds one to the possible map indicators of sprite possitions.
+Meaning, if there are 2 sprite texture types, S and S, you can place 2 or 3 anywhere on the map and the corresponding sprite will be produced.
+Similarly, X tex/path is for the eXit and Y tex/path is for the key.
+X and Y can then be placed on any level, though only one on each, at most, they aren't necessary.

 Wall Textures:
 North is different colored stone wall
 South is mossy gray stone wall
 West is grey stone bricks
 East is red bricks

 W: Move up
 S: Move down